norman/nvim-config/README.md

 # Norm's NeoVim configuration

-This is my personal NeoVim configuration.It's likely only really useful to me, but if you see something you find useful here you may use it under the terms of the MIT License.
+This is my personal NeoVim configuration.
+It's likely only really useful to me, but if you see something here that you like, may use it under the terms of the MIT License.

+The colorscheme used here requires a console with modern color support.
+I am using iTerm2.
+If you want to use plain old Terminal.app you'll want to change the colorscheme to something else.

 ## Dependencies

 ```
-# Better grep, needed by some plugins
+# A better grep app, needed by some plugins
 brew install ripgrep

 # Ruby Lanauge server